evhub/coconut/DOCS.md

 Because `parallel_map` uses multiple processes for its execution, it is necessary that all of its arguments be pickleable.
 Only objects defined at the module level, and not lambdas, objects defined inside of a function, or objects defined inside of the interpreter, are pickleable.
 Furthermore, on Windows, it is necessary that all calls to `parallel_map` occur inside of an `if __name__ == "__main__"` guard.

 If multiple sequential calls to `parallel_map` need to be made, it is highly recommended that they be done inside of a `with parallel_map.multiple_sequential_calls():` block, which will cause the different calls to use the same process pool and result in `parallel_map` immediately returning a list rather than a `parallel_map` object.
+If multiple sequential calls are necessary and the laziness of parallel_map is required, then the `parallel_map` objects should be constructed before the `multiple_sequential_calls` block and then only iterated over once inside the block.

 ##### Python Docs